RutlandMint/Documents/Member Agreements/Policies And Procedures/general_shop_procedures.md

 This document describes the general policies & procedures for using the various shop areas at the Makerspace.

-The following documents include specific policies & procedures you must be familiar with before using a particular area of the Makerspace:
+Some shops, areas or equipment may have specific policies & procedures you must be familiar with before using them.
+These will be made available.

-* TODO Links to each of these as they are created.
-* Wood Shop Procedures
-* Metal Shop Procedures

 ## Shared Saftey